Pascal-So/peg-solitaire/report/section_intermediate.typ

 #figure(
   placement: auto,
   caption: [
-    Commutative diagram demonstrating CT symmetry for one single Peg Solitaire move.
+    Commutative diagram demonstrating CT symmetry for one single peg solitaire move.
 Note that the top left and bottom right moves are equivalent. $C$ denotes a charge conjugation, flipping all hole states. $T$ denotes a time reversal.
   ],
   cetz.canvas(length: 0.35cm, {